 In this process of learning about beaded jewelry you will come across new words, or trade jargon, that may not be familiar to you.
 This page is intended to help.

 This quick reference is continually growing.
 Refer to it often if you need a quick definition to a new word you come across.

 If you don't see it here then let's make sure it gets added for all to learn.
-I invite you to contact us to add any jewelry jargon that needs to be added.
+We invite you to contact us to add any jewelry jargon that needs to be added.

 - AB [aurora borealis] - an iridescent coating on beads to enhance colors, light and texture creating a rainbow effect.

 - Bead - a component made of a variety of materials with a hole drilled through it.

 - Bent Nose Pliers - Jewelers tool pliers with a hooked nose.
 Similar to the chain nose pliers.